1. What is “Workers’ Compensation” in Florida?

 permitted by this chapter, or has otherwise secured the payment of

-tion 440.10, for work performed by or as a subcontractor.
+section 440.10, for work performed by or as a subcontractor.

 3. An independent contractor working or performing services in the